JoaoCostaIFG/LPOO/docs/README.md

 - **Enemy spawning** - enemies spawn over time during the game.
 - **Map importing** - it's easy to create and import your own custom maps.

+### Planned features

+- **Menu** - we were planning to implement a menu to the game with map selection functionality, but the teacher told us we weren't allowed to implement new features during the last week of development before the dead-line.

 ### Abandoned ideas

 - **Corpse spawning** - dead enemies should leave their corpse on the ground.